hyperledger-solang/solang/docs/running.rst

     If multiple Solidity source files define the same contract name, you will get a single compiled contract file for this contract name.
 As a result, you will only have a single contract with the duplicate name without knowing from which Solidity file it originated.
     Solang will not give a warning about this problem.
-This is the same behavior as Ethereum Solidity.

 Generating Documentation Usage